MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-migrate-table-fields.md

 2. Delete the entire table object for **TableA**.
 3. Complete the following steps for **TableC**.

-    1. In the app.json file, set up a dependency on the new destination extension **Ext Y**.
+    1. In the app.json file, set up a dependency on the new receiving extension **Ext Y**.
     2. Add a table extension object **TableExtC**.
     3. In table extension object **TableExtC**, add a field definition for field **C-1** that matches its definition in the original **TableC** object.
     4. Delete the original **TableC** object.